hejhansson/BOXcss/README.md

 ## Installing Grunt on your computer
 Grunt and Grunt plugins are installed and managed via npm, the Node.js package manager.
-Read more and download Node.js athttp://nodejs.org/
+Read more and download Node.js at http://nodejs.org/

 npm install -g grunt-cli

 ## Install Grunt on an existing project
-Change to the project's root directory with the terminal. cd path/to/BOXcss-master Install project dependencies with npm install.
+Change to the project's root directory with the terminal. cd path/to/BOXcss-master.
+Install project dependencies with npm install.
 Run Grunt with grunt.